 Many countries and cultures have a celebration giving thanks for their harvest and good fortunes.
 Canada has already celebrated their Thanksgiving Day which occurs on the second Monday of October.
 This Thursday is Thanksgiving Day for Americans.
 Abraham Lincoln had proclaimed the last Thursday of November to be the official holiday.
 That was later changed by Franklin D. Roosevelt to the 4th Thursday of the November.

-While doing research on Thanksgiving, I found that the original meal was quite different from today’s "traditional" dinner.
+The original Thanksgiving meal was quite different from today’s "traditional" dinner.
 According to Kathleen Curtin, Food Historian at Plimouth Plantation, their menu may have looked like this:

 - Seafood: Cod, eel, clams and lobster